raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 ### Template refs

 Adding 'handle' for DOM element allows us to reference to the specific DOM element in the script.
 To reference in the `<script>`, you use `this.$refs`.

+## Multiple components

+Split applications into multiple Vue components.

+Reasons:

+- Makes it reusable
+- More maintainable

+Component Tree -> Parents Component (1st parent is generally the App.vue) -> Children Component

+Naming convention: Create the component in PascalCase